Last updated on March 10th, 2021 at 02:00 pm

 3. Inventory Lab comes bundled with the Scoutify sourcing app.

-We can’t image sourcing for inventory without the using the Scoutify smartphone app when doing retail arbitrage.
+We can’t image sourcing for inventory without using the Scoutify smartphone app when doing retail arbitrage.
 We can quickly scan the barcode of an item and have all the information we need at our fingertips to tell us if the item would be a good buy for resale.

 Scoutify can quickly show you each item’s competitors’ prices, whether Amazon is in stock, potential profit, ROI, sales rank, sales rank percentage, if you’re approved or restricted from selling the item, how many you already have in stock, how many you’ve already sold, plus quick links to request approval for restricted items, and (my favorite) the ASIN’s Keepa graph, to name a few.
 With Inventory Lab, we can get both our listing service and our sourcing app at one low price.